 The clinical symptoms may also stem from the deficiency of testosterone.
 The lack of testosterone results in delayed sealing of the growth plates, and thus increased length growth with somatomegaly.

-In adult age the testosterone deficiency also effects bone structure and often leads to osteoperosis.
+In adult age the testosterone deficiency also affects bone structure and often leads to osteoporosis.